ShenglongZhou/CSpack/CSpack/README.txt

 Please give credit to them if you use the code for your research.

 ===========================================================================
-% The citation of the solver <CSsolver> takes the form of
-%
-%         out = CSsolver(data,n,solver,pars)
-%
-% It solves compressive sensing (CS) in one of the following forms:
+% This solver solves compressive sensing (CS) in one of the following forms:
 %
 % 1) The sparsity constrained compressive sensing (SCCS):
 %